Lice Sprays for Furniture,

 Pesticide sprays, bug bombs, and foggers are not effective at killing lice.
 Almost all lice are resistant to the most common lice sprays on the market.

 The most important thing about getting rid of lice isn’t cleaning inanimate objects--it’s making sure you’ve gotten rid of lice!
-If you want to get rid of lice fast, then check out the technique I use on the How to Get Rid of Lice Like a Pro! article.
+If you want to get rid of lice quickly then follow along with my Step-by-Step Video System and get rid of it in ONE DAY.